intesar/SampleDockerVolumePlugin/README.md

 * /VolumeDriver.Create
   * Request body: { "Name": "volume_name", "Opts": {} }
   * Response: { "Err": "" }
   * Notes: Should only create the volume.
-Nor should you attach to the host/vm nor you should mount at this point.
+At this point volume shoudn't be attached/mounted to host/VM.

 * /VolumeDriver.Mount
   * Request body: { "Name": "volume_name", "ID": "b87d7442095999a92b65b3d9691e697b61713829cc0ffd1bb72e4ccd51aa4d6c" }
   * Response: { "Err": "" }
-  * Notes: Attach and mount the volume and remember the containeri-id is using it.
+  * Notes: Attach and mount the volume and remember the containeri-id which is using it.
 If more than one container mounts the volume then this endpoint is called that many times but you don't have to attach/mount more than one, but you still need to remember how many containers are using it.

 * /VolumeDriver.Unmount
   * Request body: { "Name": "volume_name", "ID": "b87d7442095999a92b65b3d9691e697b61713829cc0ffd1bb72e4ccd51aa4d6c" }